Ajani-C/login-report/README.md

 many events collected it records each time a user logs in or out of a computer.
 With this information, write a script that generates a report of which users are logged in to which machines at that time.

+Currently only works with a given data set in the program.
+Excel implementation coming soon